Powerlearnproject/se-day1-assignment-NjokiBeth/README.md

 7. Maintenance- regularly performing updates and fixes.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
-The waterfall methodology is a sequential approach where each phase/step is completed first before moving to the next while agile methodology is an iterative and flexible approach that relies on incremental development and frequent feedback from stakeholders.
-Waterfall methodology works best for projects with well-defined requirements such as government systems.
+The waterfall methodology is a step by step approach where each phase/step is completed first before moving to the next while agile methodology is an iterative and flexible approach that relies on incremental development and frequent feedback from stakeholders and customers.
+Waterfall methodology works best for projects with well-defined requirements such as government systems and banking systems, for example.
 Agile methodology is suitable for dynamic projects such as mobile and web app development.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.